NevTrace-org/Easy-Connect/README.md

 ### Additional costs:

+In addition to the budget required for the development of the Easy Connect solution, the following annual expenditure items are broken down as required for the maintenance of the solution, once the project described in this document has been completed and all milestones have been met:
 - **Hosting:** xxx USD/year (Estimated: If the actual costs are lower than anticipated, the surplus funds will be reimbursed)
 - **Software and licences:** xxx USD/year (Make subscription, etc)
 - **Marketing:** 12,000 USD/year (Estimated: If the actual costs are lower than anticipated, the surplus funds will be reimbursed)